robinhoodis/example.com/docs/class2/module1/lab01/lab01.rst

    task*

-First of all, we will configure a Sync-Group between our BIG-IP DNS servers.
+First of all, we will begin to configure a Sync-Group between our BIG-IP DNS servers.
 This will allow for DNS-related configurations to be kept in a consistent state between both BIG-IP DNS servers at all times.
 Please see the article below for more information on BIG-IP DNS synchronization.

 |settings_KB_link|

 .. |settings_KB_link| raw:: html

    <a href="https://support.f5.com/csp/article/K13734" target="_blank">More on BIG-IP DNS Synchronization</a>

+.. note::  **This enables Config Sync on gtm1.site1 only.
+Config Sync for gtm1.site2 will be enabled at a later step**

 |site1-settings_link|